mixpanel/mixpanel-java/README.md

     // Import with custom batch size (500)
     MixpanelAPI mixpanel = new MixpanelAPI(500);

+### Disabling Strict Import Validation

+By default, the `/import` endpoint enforces strict validation (strict=1).
+You can disable strict validation by calling `disableStrictImport()` before delivering import messages.
+See the [Mixpanel Import API documentation](https://developer.mixpanel.com/reference/import-events) for more details about strict.

+    MixpanelAPI mixpanel = new MixpanelAPI();
+    mixpanel.disableStrictImport();  // Set strict=0 to skip validation
+    mixpanel.deliver(delivery);

 ## Feature Flags

 The Mixpanel Java SDK supports feature flags with both local and remote evaluation modes.